lumina-desktop/lumina-docs/luminaconfig.rst

    : Window Effects

-Check :guilabel:`Disable Compositing Manager` to enable this option.
+Disable the Compositing Manager by checking its associated box.
 Restarting the current session is required for any changes to take effect.
 By default,
-:guilabel:`Only use compositing with GPU acceleration` is selected, which aids with overall system performance.
+:guilabel:`Only use compositing with GPU acceleration` is selected, which improves system performance.

-.. index:: appearance, windowmanager
+.. index:: window manager
 .. _Window Manager:

 Window Manager